1. Not doing anything at all for their skin

-Lipstick colors in deep and dark colors no longer work on thinning lips, so choose beige/browns, berry or peach colors.
-If you really like dark colors, choose sheer tint lipsticks.
+Lipstick colours in deep and dark colours no longer work on thinning lips, so choose beige/browns, berry or peach colours.
+If you really like dark colours, choose sheer tint lipsticks.

 Concealer is a must once we pass a certain age.
 When the shadows start to appear, a good concealer will take years off the look of the skin.

-Smoky eyes may be too much for a mature skin and can emphasize wrinkles and sag of the eye lids.
-Softer colors in browns work best.
+Smoky eyes may be too much for a mature skin and can emphasize wrinkles and sag of the eyelids.
+Softer colours in browns work best.

-As the skin ages, it starts to lose some of its color and luminosity, and as the skin looses elasticity, the cheeks drop.
+As the skin ages, it starts to lose some of its colour and luminosity, and as the skin loses elasticity, the cheeks drop.
 A great way to give an instant lifting effect is to use a soft blush just under the cheekbones.